The Noun Is More Deadly Than the Verb

 This is the last of a three-part series proposing the need for independent consultants to be as well-grounded in business management as they are in their technical specialities and consulting skills.
 Part 1 set forth the notion of a successful independent consultant as an “equilateralist”—blending and balancing technical, consulting, and business skills.
 Part 2 introduced the first four of eight commandments that form the foundation for our own businesses as independent consultants.
 This article presents the second set of commandments.

-Measuring Your Strategic Agility Register below to access our Premium Articles Or Sign in Below Username Password Remember Me Forgot Password
+Your Professional Society and the Market Economy Register below to access our Premium Articles Or Sign in Below

 Nine Steps to an Effective Proposal